Blaza/downvoter/README.md

 # Downvoter
 StackOverflow question quality assessment.

-A project for the machine learning course at the Faculty of Mathematics in Belgrade.
+A project for the machine learning course at the Faculty of Mathematics in Belgrade. ([kratka prezentacija](https://blaza.github.io/downvoter))

 ## Quick overview of the model